 January – a character with a disability

 In an effort to expand my reading, I choose many of my books based on culture, representation, and diversity.
 Seeing disability positively represented in fiction is something that I really want to explore more of.
 I’m still working on my blog categories but I currently have one that covers disability and mental health (you can choose either for your January read).
+Here’s a dedicated blog post with some other recommended reads.

 Books I recommend in this category include: